 Our ability to timely appraise the quality of the gold jewellery collateral is critical to the business, and requires us to employ persons possessing specialized skill sets in our various branches.
 We provide extensive training to our branch employees through training programs that are tailored to appraising the gold content in gold jewellery.
 A new employee is introduced to the business through an orientation program and through training programs covering job-appropriate topics.
 The experienced branch employee receives additional training and an introduction to the fundamentals of management to acquire the skills necessary to move into management positions within the organization.
 Manager training involves a program that includes additional management principles and more extensive training in topics such as income maximization, business development, staff motivation, customer relations and cost efficiency.
-We have opened two Management Academies, one each in Delhi and in kochi.
-We also have regional training centers at each of our regional offices.
+We have two staff training colleges, one each in Kochi and in New Delhi, and regional training centers at each of our regional offices.
+During the year ended March 31, 2013, we opened the Muthoot Management Academy in Kochi, Kerala.
 The academy serves as a management development center focusing on developing our future managers and leaders.